Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "I bet.
 Can’t have been a fun time for you."

-"Wouldn’t be fun at the best of times, but something’s been… I dunno.
+"Wouldn’t be fun at the best of times, but something’s been...
+I dunno.
 My spider sense is tingling."

 Hoeff nodded amiably.
 "Yeah, I getcha."